tvillega/dcc-webpage/content/posts/linux-file-permissions.md

 Each student in the Computer Science's department is assigned a user on the server.
 This allow us to have access to a variety of services inside the facilities, from printing quotas to Wi-Fi credentials.
 My favourite thing it's that they allow us to ssh remotely into our accounts with the [Apache's per-user web directories module](https://httpd.apache.org/docs/2.4/howto/public_html.html) enabled.
 That's right, this website is sponsored by Universidad de Chile and has been setup from the commodity of my home.

 I have had experience setting up websites with `nginx`.
-I learnt the best practices from debian and I keep everything tidy at all times.
+I learnt the best practices from Debian and I keep everything tidy at all times.
 However, the department's server is configured using Apache and I am an unprivileged user.
 That was the first time I truly witnessed the power of Linux file permissions in action.

 The instructions where pretty straightforward.